Tech Capital Solution S.R.O.

 5) the signature of the person who made the identification, the imprint of his official stamp and the serial number of the identification document

 6) the annex to the identification document shall be copies of those parts of the documents, used for identification, from which identification details can be ascertained, as well as the type and number of the identity card, the State or, where applicable, the authority which issued it and its period of validity, and a copy of the application, if submitted in writing.
-As regards ifentification of the agent, the original of the power of attorney or a certified copy thereof is also annexed.
+As regards identification of the agent, the original of the power of attorney or a certified copy thereof is also annexed.

 This public document, including its attachments, must be deposited with the obliged entity prior to the establishment of the business relationship or the execution of the transaction.